yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "May not generate great prophet equivalents naturally"
 	Applicable to: Global

-??? example  "67% chance to earn 25 Gold and recruit a Barbarian unit from a conquered encampment"
+??? example  "When conquering an encampment, earn [amount] Gold and recruit a Barbarian unit"
+	Example: "When conquering an encampment, earn [20] Gold and recruit a Barbarian unit"

 	Applicable to: Global

-??? example  "50% chance of capturing defeated Barbarian naval units and earning 25 Gold"
+??? example  "When defeating a [mapUnitFilter] unit, earn [amount] Gold and recruit it"
+	Example: "When defeating a [Wounded] unit, earn [20] Gold and recruit it"

 	Applicable to: Global

 ??? example  "Receive triple Gold from Barbarian encampments and pillaging Cities"